entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Eosteus* is 0.
 The coding of *Megamastax amblyodus* is 0.

 > - The coding of *Meemannia*_like fish is ?.

+> - The coding of *Yipetalichthys* is ?.
+The coding of *Eurycaraspis incilis*, *Diandongpetalichthys liaojiaoshanensis* should be revised from ? to 0.

 593. Number of median dorsal plates: (0) one; (1) two; (2) three.